tirelt/LetsGetKrabby/README.md

-cargo clean # to clean the crate cargo build --release # slower compile time but faster run time cargo doc --open # to open the doc of the crates in dependencies cargo test # c.f.
+cargo clean # to clean the crate cargo build --release # slower compile time but faster run time cargo doc --open # to open the doc of the crates in dependencies cargo fmt # to run to the auto formater cargo test # c.f.
 Chapter 11
 ```